AndersRodland/ConfigMgrClientHealth/README.md

 ## Changes since stable release

 * Fixed a bug in Test-Registrypol function that could cause looping
+* Windows 10 1803 and Windows 10 LTSB will now report build number correctly
+* Fixed remaining pieces of hard coded paths in the script
+* Fixed a bug that could case gpupdate to hang when initiated by Client Health

 This software is provided "AS IS" with no warranties.
 Use at your own risk.